bale-go/parseHRV/README.md

 # parseHRV
-R scripts to parse and plot heart rate variability (HRV) data.
+R scripts to parse and plot the change in heart rate variability (HRV) statistics over long time frames.

 It was tested with exported data from Elite HRV.